TheNeikos/bbcode-rails/README.md

 ## Usage

 To keep developement simple and easy to understand all tag definitions are found in `app/bbcode/`.
-While it is usually better to have one file per tag, usually tags are not big enough to warrant this, so one can also group them.
-For example `styling.rb` could have the simplest tags in it.
+It is one file per tag.

+#### Note

+While in development the tags are loaded on use, in production they are then eager loaded.

 ### Creating a new tag